Juryyy/Spring-csgo/Readme.md

 ## Project tasks:

 - [x] Uses Spring, IDEA, PostgreSQL
-- [ ] Includes at least 10 endpoints:
+- [x] Includes at least 10 endpoints
 - [ ] Includes at least 5 calculations (mathematical operations on arrays of data)
 - [x] Code follows DRY principle
 - [x] One method is always doing one thing